2. Economic Growth Evidence#

 Fig. 2.4 GDP per Capita, 1500-2000 (China)#

-We can also look at the United States (USA) and United Kingdom (GBR) in more detail
+Now we look at the United States (USA) and United Kingdom (GBR) in more detail.

 In the following graph, please watch for